tonychen2001/Discord-bot/README.md

 # NBA-bot
-A discord bot that displays the current real-time stats of NBA players.
+A discord bot that displays the current real-time stats of NBA players and their team.

 This is a node application.